Junction Box Assembler

 - Performs control and special wiring to include functional checks in accordance with blueprint specifications

 - Use plasma cutter, drill, crimping tools, hand tools and paint equipment.

 - Assemble all components necessary for a functional junction and control box.

-- Perform other tasks as assigned
+- Performs other tasks and duties as assigned by the area supervisor.

 - High School Diploma / GED